camilotejeiro/camilotejeiro.github.io/about.md

 Here is my professional profile:

-_My resume and LinkedIn profile tend to be most up to date._
+_My resume and professional profile tend to be most up to date._

 * [Electrical Engineering Resume](/linked_files/about_1.pdf) (Only hardware experience)